-Which really leads to weight loss?
+Which really contributes to the success of healthy weight management?
 Exercise or diet?
 If you need to shed some kilos, read on!
-Going from overweight to maintaining a healthy weight can lower your risk for diabeteslifestyle chronic diseases.
+Going from overweight to maintaining a healthy weight can lower your risk for lifestyle chronic diseases such as diabetes and cardiovascular diseases.

-At first glance, dieting seems to be the obvious answer if we want to lose weight.
+At first glance, dieting seems to be the obvious answer if we want to manage weight.

 We gain weight when we take in more calories than we need.
-Therefore, managing energy input and expenditure naturally be the key to weight loss.
+Therefore, managing energy input and expenditure naturally be the key to achieving healthy weight management.

 While most fad diets recommend calorie restriction, individuals must be cautioned as this is usually not sustainable.
 After some time, people tend to revert to their old habits.
 Even worse, the sense of deprivation leads them to eat more, causing them to put back all the weight they had initially lost.